 Swelling is normal after oral surgery and is proportional to the degree of manipulation and trauma.
 An ice pack (or a plastic bag of frozen peas or corn, which adapts to facial contours) should be used for the first day.
-Cold is applied for 25-min periods every hour or 2.
+Cold is applied for 25-minute periods every hour or 2.
 If swelling does not begin to subside by the 3rd postoperative day, infection is likely and an antibiotic may be given (eg, penicillin VK 500 mg orally every 6 hours or clindamycin 300 mg orally every 6 hours) until 72 hours after symptoms subside.

 Postextraction alveolitis is pain emanating from bare bone if the socket’s clot lyses.
 Although this condition is self-limited, it is quite painful and usually requires some type of intervention.
 It is much more common among smokers and oral contraceptive users and occurs mainly after removal of mandibular molars, usually wisdom teeth.
 Typically, the pain begins on the 2nd or 3rd postoperative day, is referred to the ear, and lasts from a few days to many weeks.

 Osteomyelitis, which in rare cases is confused with alveolitis, is differentiated by fever, local tenderness, and swelling.
 If symptoms last a month, a sequestrum, which is diagnostic of osteomyelitis, should be sought by x-ray.
 Osteomyelitis requires long-term treatment with antibiotics effective against both gram-positive and gram-negative organisms and referral for definitive care.